LukaszSzarecki/cuda_laboratories/README.md

  * CUDA version: 11

 #### Introduction
 The lab involved writing a program to check if a given number is prime.
-The program was to be run on GPU and CPU.As a result, execution times on the CPU and GPU had to be compared.
+The program was to be run on GPU and CPU.
+As a result, execution times on the CPU and GPU had to be compared.
 #### Results
  - The GPU needs approximately 140 [us] for each number to allocate memory and transfer data to the device
  - For 34-bit numbers and above, the GPU is faster than the CPU